nate-brant/nate-brant/README.md

-Hi, I’m @nate-brant, I'm a software engineer with an interest in AI and computer vision.
+Hi, I’m @nate-brant, I'm a software engineer.
+I make stuff sometimes.

 <!---
 nate-brant/nate-brant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.